scipion-em/scipion-em-cryodrgn/README.rst

 -----------------------
 *CONDA_ACTIVATION_CMD*: If undefined, it will rely on conda command being in the PATH (not recommended), which can lead to execution problems mixing scipion python with conda ones.
-One example of this could can be seen bellow but depending on your conda version and shell you will need something different:
+One example of this could can be seen below but depending on your conda version and shell you will need something different:
 CONDA_ACTIVATION_CMD = eval "$(/extra/miniconda3/bin/conda shell.bash hook)"

-*CRYODRGN_HOME* (default = software/em/cryoDRGN-0.3.0b):
-Path where the cryoDRGN is installed.

-*CRYODRGN_ACTIVATION_CMD* (default = conda activate cryodrgn-0.3.0b):
+*CRYODRGN_ENV_ACTIVATION* (default = conda activate cryodrgn-0.3.0b):
 Command to activate the cryoDRGN environment.